arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 #### Using a monitor tool made by a 3rd party

-A platform developer may opt to depend on a monitor tool developed by a 3rd party instead of writing and maintaining his own.
+A platform developer may opt to depend on a monitor tool developed by a 3rd party instead of writing and maintaining their own.

 Since writing a good-quality cross-platform monitor tool is very hard and time consuming, we expect this option to be the one used by the majority of the developers.

 #### Direct monitor tool integration (not recommended)

-A monitor tool may be directly added to a platform, without passing through the `discoveryDependencies` in `package_index.json`, using the following directive in the `platform.txt`:
+A monitor tool may be directly added to a platform, without passing through the `discoveryDependencies` in the Arduino package index, using the following directive in the `platform.txt`:

 ```
 monitor.pattern.PROTOCOL=MONITOR_RECIPE